cssninjaStudio/vuero/README.md

 ## ▶️ Getting started

 First of all, Thank you so much for purchasing this template and for being our loyal customer.
 You are awesome!
-You are entitled to get free lifetime updates to this product and support from the css ninja team directly. **Vuero** is a product built by [Css Ninja](https://cssninja.io/) and [Digisquad](https://digisquad.io/).
+You are entitled to get free lifetime updates to this product and support from the cssninjaStudio team directly. **Vuero** is a product built by [cssninjaStudio](https://cssninja.io/) and [Digisquad](https://digisquad.io/).

 ### Prerequisites